-It’s something of a sport in hip-hop culture to have the insight into what artist is going to do great things.
+It’s something of a sport in hip-hop culture to have the insight into which artists are going to do great things.
 Of course, no one can outright predict an artist’s career trajectory, but the more one listens to and internalizes the greatest offerings to hip-hop, the more equipped one is to recognize traits that, given the right opportunity, could produce the next icon.

 In a recent interview with Kendrick Lamar conducted by Dave Chappelle, Chappelle ends the interview by telling Kendrick he was first put on to his music years ago by none other than the artist formerly known as Mos Def, Yasiin Bey.